ZarnackGroup/racoon_clip/docs/tutorial.rst

     Most common barcode setups.

-Which steps will racoon_clip run by default?
+Which steps will racoon_clip crosslinks run by default?
 ---------------------------
 This depends on the experiment_type.
-If not specified otherwise, racoon_clip will run the following:
+If not specified otherwise, racoon_clip crosslinks will run the following:

 | **iCLIP, iCLIP2, and other:**
 | Quality Control > Barcode and Adapter trimming > Alignment > Deduplication > Crosslink detection
 |
 | **eCLIP_5ntUMI, eCLIP_10ntUMI and iCLIP3:**
 | Quality Control > UMI and Adapter trimming > Alignment > Deduplication > Crosslink detection

+The `racoon_clip peaks` command performs crosslink identification and subsequent peak calling.
 |
 | **eCLIP_ENCODE_5ntUMI and eCLIP_ENCODE_10ntUMI:**
 | Adapter trimming > Alignment > Deduplication > Crosslink detection